-- one-ingredient products may be labeled as "organic product" once certified; - products made of more than one ingredient, including additives, in which not all the ingredients are of certified-organic origin, must be labeled in the following manner: - a. mixed products which are a minimum of 95 percent from ingredients of certified organic origin will be labeled "organic products"; - b. mixed products which are 70 percent from ingredients of certified organic origin will be labeled as "products with organic ingredients", and must include the proportions of the organic and non-organic ingredients on their labels, excluding water and salt from the calculation; - c. mixed products not meeting the demands of previously-mentioned sections "a" and "b" will not be labeled as organic.
+- one-ingredient products may be labeled as "organic product" once certified; - products made of more than one ingredient, including additives, in which not all the ingredients are of certified-organic origin, must be labeled in the following manner: - a. mixed products which are a minimum of 95 percent from ingredients of certified organic origin will be labeled "organic products"; - b. mixed products which are made from 70 to 95 percent from ingredients of certified organic origin will be labeled as "products with organic ingredients", and must include the proportions of the organic and non-organic ingredients on their labels, excluding water and salt from the calculation; - c. mixed products not meeting the demands of previously-mentioned sections "a" and "b" will not be labeled as organic.

-Any imported product subjected to quarantine treatment not compatible with Brazilian organic production regulation will loose its organic status.
-For additional information on organic set of rules, please access DEPROS's home page at www.prefiraorganicos.com.br .
+Any imported product subjected to quarantine treatment not compatible with Brazilian organic production regulation will lose its organic status.
+For additional information on organic set of rules, please access www.agricultura.gov.br/desenvolvimento-sustentavel/organicos.